 Pisgah Switchyard

 Pisgah Switchyard is located approximately 2.5 miles north of the Pisgah Crater just northeast of Interstate 40.
-Work at the Pisgah Switchyard will consist of replacing dead-end hardware on rack attachments; disconnect existing conductor from existing positions and connect newly installed conductors to existing substation positions; remove existing OHGW and install new OHGW; and update, as necessary, relay settings.
+Work at the Pisgah Switchyard will consist of replacing dead-end hardware on rack attachments; disconnect existing conductor from existing positions and connect newly installed conductors to existing substation positions; remove existing overhead groundwire (OHGW) and install new OHGW; and update, as necessary, relay settings.
 Work at the existing Pisgah Switchyard would be performed on lands managed by the BLM.

 Cima Substation